ACM40960/project-fischu42/README.md

 ### Structure of the repository

-In this project I wanted to solve the Travelling Salesperson Problem.
+In this project I wanted to solve the Travelling Salesperson Problem using Python.
 A brief introduction for the theoretical background can be found in the TSP_review.pdf file.
 The code is uploaded in pdf format (TSP.pdf) and as a jupyter notebook (TSP.ipynb) which users can download and run.

+Before running the code make sure that all the important modules are installed on your device.
+- asd
+- asd

 Since I don't use any special modules, and the code is generating the data, users do not need to perform any special tasks before running the code

 ### Main goal of the project